Ultra-small intermetallic NiZn nanoparticles: a non-precious metal catalyst for efficient electrocatalysis†

-Intermetallics are long-range order alloys synthesized traditionally via annealing the nanoparticles of a random alloy, resulting in the sintering of the nanoparticles that leads to the formation of polydispersed sample and thus remaining a challenge to achieve monodisperse tiny intermetallics.
-Herein, ultra-small monodisperse intermetallic NiZn nanoparticles were synthesized based on the low temperature solution chemistry route through the chemical conversion of metal nanoparticles into the order alloy using an organometallic zinc precursor.
-During the transformation of single metal nanoparticles to the corresponding alloys, the particles retained their morphology.
-The resulting order alloy with earth-abundant materials demonstrates high-performance electrocatalysis for oxygen evolution reaction (OER) with a low overpotential of 283 mV at a current density of 10 mA cm−2 and small Tafel slope of 73 mV dec−1, along with excellent stability and durability.
-Intermetallic NiZn exhibits outstanding OER efficacy compared to that of Ni0.7Zn0.3 alloy, pure Ni nanoparticles or even the state-of-the art RuO2.
-Their atomic ordering as well as the modification of the electronic structure of Ni upon alloying with Zn, together with atomic-scale synergistic effect produced from Ni and Zn lead to the enhanced intrinsic catalytic activity.
+Intermetallics are long-range-ordered alloys traditionally synthesized by annealing nanoparticles of a random alloy, which results in the sintering of the nanoparticles and leads to the formation of polydispersed samples.
+It thus remains a challenge to achieve a monodispersion of tiny intermetallics.
+In the current work, ultra-small monodisperse intermetallic NiZn nanoparticles were synthesized based on a low-temperature solution chemistry route involving the chemical conversion of metal nanoparticles into an ordered alloy using an organometallic zinc precursor.
+During the transformation of single metal nanoparticles into the corresponding alloy, the particles retained their morphology.
+The resulting ordered alloy made up of earth-abundant materials demonstrated high electrocatalytic performance for the oxygen evolution reaction (OER) with a low overpotential of 283 mV at a current density of 10 mA cm−2 and a small Tafel slope of 73 mV dec−1, along with excellent stability and durability.
+The prepared intermetallic NiZn exhibited outstanding OER efficacy, better than those of a Ni0.7Zn0.3 alloy, pure Ni nanoparticles and even state-of-the art RuO2.
+The atomic ordering as well as the modification of the electronic structure of Ni upon becoming alloyed with Zn, together with an atomic-scale synergistic effect produced from Ni and Zn, led to the enhanced intrinsic catalytic activity.
 The present findings point to a general route to produce nanoscale tiny alloys and also provide excellent electrocatalysts having exceptional energy conversion efficiency.